LudovicEspeel/course-web-essentials/docs/82_docker_static/README.md

 ## Clone and deploy your project in the VM

-1. Open a `powershell` and connect to your VM by the ssh command.
+1. Open a terminal and connect to your VM by the ssh command.
-2. Now you need to clone your docker repo, by using the https link of your GitHub repository: `git clone <https-link-repo>` (If you've already cloned the repository before, just use `git pull`).
+2. Now you need to clone your docker repo, by using the https link of your GitHub repository: `git clone https://github.com/vives-brugge-web-essentials-20<xx>-20<yy>/project-1-<YourGitHubName>.git` (If you've already cloned the repository before, just use `git pull`).
-3. Go to your folder `<project-name>`
+3. Go to your folder `<project>`
    * If you want to see the subfolders and files below a folder, use the command `ls`
    * Go to a subfolder using the command `cd <folder name>`
 4. The only thing left to do is deploying your website by starting the docker container.